 Central Victoria (Kyneton Vic)

-ADFAS Central Victoria was formed in 2006 and is one of 36 ADFAS Societies in Australia.
-There are four other ADFAS Societies in Victoria: ADFAS Geelong, Melbourne, Yarra and Mornington Peninsula.
-Your subscription enables you to visit any or all of these.
+ADFAS Central Victoria (ADFAS CV) was formed in 2006 and is one of 38 ADFAS Societies in Australia.

-ADFAS provides for its members a yearly programme of hour-long illustrated lectures on various aspects of the Arts, given by six overseas and two Australian lecturers chosen for their specialist knowledge and experience.
+ADFAS CV will provide for its members in 2021 a program of eight hour-long illustrated digital lectures on various aspects of the Arts, presented by six overseas and two Australian lecturers chosen for their specialist knowledge and experience.

 Ph: 0450 079 677

 Ph: 0407 981 553